How to Give a Cookie-Cutter Home Some Character (Without Breaking the Bank)

 Use Ceiling Fixtures Generously

 Want to give a room instant class and dimension?
 Hang some stylish lighting from the ceiling.
-A chandelier over a dining table or in the hallway defines a space and adds timeless grandeur, no matter the template.
+A chandelier over a dining table, conversation area or hallway defines a space and adds timeless grandeur, no matter the template.

 Up Your Antique-to-New-Furniture Ratio

 A general rule of thumb: Have at least one antique piece in every room to anchor it.
-And if you’re working with an otherwise characterless space, consider amping up that number (think a vintage rug and old farmhouse table paired with modern chairs).
+And if you’re working with an otherwise characterless space, consider amping up that number (think a vintage rug and old farmhouse table).

 (Finally) Try Some Wallpaper